+Physical Layout:The winner of the Bridge Battle earlier that day will attack first.
 There are 4 main entries to the castle.
 The Main Gate is on the north face, and has doors made from wood that can be closed to simulate the effect of a drawbridge being up.
 On the west face is Alexandria’s breach, which has two openings approximately 3.5’ wide separated by around 6 feet.
 On the east side is Black Widow’s Breach and the New Gate.
 Black Widow’s Breach is similar in layout to Alexandria’s Breach.
 The ground around the outside walls is built up so that the height from the ground to the top of the wall is around 5-6 feet, and the distance from the ground to the top of the crenulation is only around 4’ feet.

 Scenario Play:This scenario will be run twice, with each side playing both the role of the attackers or the defenders.
-Attackers will have unlimited resurrections, defenders will have no resurrections.
+Attackers will be granted THREE (3) lives which translates to Two (2) resurrections.
+Defenders will have no resurrections.
+Resurrections may not be transferred to another.
 At the start of each run, the attackers will be arrayed outside the castle, with all attackers no closer to the walls than 50 feet away.
 All defenders must start in the inside of the castle.
-At the lay on, the attackers may commence with the siege.
-All gates and breaches will be considered closed at the start of the battle.
-To simulate the effects of siege, at 5 minute intervals the castle will become weaker.
-The weaknesses will follow this order:
+At lay on, the attackers may commence with the siege.
+All gates will be considered closed at the start of the battle.
+Breaches other than Black Widow’s Breach will be closed at the start of the battle.

-2.@ 10 minutes after start -> Side Gate opens
+@ 5 minutes after start -> Side Gate opens

-3.@ 15 minutes after start -> Other Breach Opens
+@ 10 minutes after start -> Other Breach Opens

-4.@ 20 minutes after start -> Main Gate Opens
+@ 15 minutes after start -> Main Gate Opens

 Ramps are governed by the following rules:

 4 people to carry

 Combatants cannot be attacked while on the ramps

 There is no standing on the ramps.

 Ramps may be destroyed by a single strike from a machine thrown large rock.

 Only one fighter may be inside the zone at a time

 Can’t attack the fighter inside of the zone

-- Whichever side takes the castle the fastest will be awarded the point.
+Victory Conditions: Whichever side takes the castle the fastest will be awarded the point.

 Scenario: Ravine Battle